chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-powder-bed-fusion/laser-powder-bed-fusion.rst

       end
     end

-The boundary conditions for the HT solver are set in ``subsection boundary conditions heat transfer``:
+In ``subsection boundary conditions heat transfer``, we set the boundary conditions for the HT solver:

 .. code-block:: text